 4. Have Fun.

 It sounds super generic but it's critical to enjoy what you're doing.
+Molly says that grabbing a running buddy and getting out there can really help.
 Don't feel like you have to limit your social life to the point where you can't go out and have fun to avoid feeling drowsy for certain runs.
 Although with that in mind, if you're an experienced runner trying to hit a PB you probably shouldn't be going out until 4am if you've got a long run in the morning.
 Your head won't be best pleased.
 Of course, moderation is key.

 6. Variety is Key.